biryb/LipIDpy/README.md

 Create a virtual environment, and install dependencies via pip, conda, or alike.

 # Parameters
-In rows 14-19 of the script, the user has to set a four parameters.
+In rows 14-19 of the script, the user has to set four parameters.
 If you're running an Orbitrap and your mobile phase contains ammonium formate, the only parameter you need to change is the file path (dir_base).</br>
 MP_additive - ammonium salt used in the analysis.
 This can be either "Formate" or "Acetate".
 A string value.</br>
 polarity - POS or NEG</br>